Hugh Williams (priest): Life

 Williams, from Llanengan, on the Llŷn peninsula of north-west Wales, was christened on 18 January 1722.
 He attended the Friars School in Bangor before studying at Jesus College, Oxford between 1740 and 1744.
 After his ordination as a priest in the Church of England, he was made curate of Llanengan in 1745, leaving in 1751 to become rector of Llanfrothen and perpetual curate of Beddgelert.
-In 1754, he moved again to be rector of Aberffraw, a position he held until his death in 1779.
+In 1754, he moved again to be rector of Aberffraw, a position he held until he died in 1779.
 He was a friend of the Welsh poet Goronwy Owen, a contemporary at both the Friars School and Jesus College.
 Williams himself was a poet, although very little of what he wrote has survived; he was also a respected preacher.
 He published a translation into Welsh of a sermon in English in 1773, and later wrote Rhannau Detholedig o'r Salmau Cân gyd a'r Ystyr o honynt o flaen pob Salm (1776).